FastComments/fastcomments-integrations/core/README.md

 FastComments provides a set of conventions, patterns, and libraries for building integrations.

+These libraries are *not* a replacement for the FastComments API.
+If you just want to use the API, see here: [https://docs.fastcomments.com/guide-api.html](https://docs.fastcomments.com/guide-api.html).

+Rather, these core libraries are for building third party plugins that interact with FastComments.

 ### Using The Library

 For example, if you are building a Drupal or WordPress plugin, you should **statically link** the `php` folder